DPDK/dpdk/doc/guides/prog_guide/power_man.rst

 -------------------------------------

 Core state can be altered by speculative sleeps whenever the specified lcore has nothing to do.
-In the Intel® DPDK, if no packet is received after polling, speculative sleeps can be triggered according the strategies defined by the user space application.
+In the DPDK, if no packet is received after polling, speculative sleeps can be triggered according the strategies defined by the user space application.

 API Overview of the Power Library